-The Renin-Angiotensin-Aldosterone System (RAAS) is a hormone system within the body that is essential for regulation of blood pressure and fluid balance.
-It is comprised of the three hormones renin, angiotensin II and aldosterone and regulated primarily by renal blood flow.
+The Renin-Angiotensin-Aldosterone System (RAAS) is a hormone system within the body that is essential for the regulation of blood pressure and fluid balance.
+The system is mainly comprised of the three hormones renin, angiotensin II, and aldosterone.
+Primarily it is regulated by the rate of renal blood flow.

-The first stage of the RAAS is release of the enzyme renin.
-This is released from granular cells of the renal juxtaglomerular apparatus (JGA) in response to one of three factors:
+The first stage of the RAAS is the release of the enzyme renin.
+Renin released from granular cells of the renal juxtaglomerular apparatus (JGA) in response to one of three factors:

-- Reduced NaCl delivery to the distal tubule detected by macula densa cells
+- Reduced sodium delivery to the distal convoluted tubule detected by macula densa cells.

 Production of Angiotensin II